Notes & Sources

 The Annual Survey of Colleges

 Prices described in this report are based on data reported to the College Board by colleges and universities in the Annual Survey of Colleges.
-Data for 2013-14 are from an online questionnaire distributed in October 2012, with data collected and reviewed through early September 2013.
-Tuition and fee figures are based on charges to fulltime undergraduate students over the course of a nine-month academic year of 30 semester hours or 45 quarter hours.
+Data for 2014-15 are from an online questionnaire distributed in October 2013, with data collected and reviewed through early September 2014.
+Tuition and fee figures are based on charges to full-time undergraduate students over the course of a nine-month academic year of 30 semester hours or 45 quarter hours.
 For those institutions with tuition and fees that vary by year of study, weighted average undergraduate tuition levels are used in the analysis.
-We are not able to estimate differences in tuition and fees by program, but rely on the average prices reported by institutions.
+We are not able to estimate differences in tuition and fees by program but rely on the prices reported by institutions.

 This report provides enrollment-weighted average prices.
 Charges reported by colleges with larger full-time enrollments are weighted more heavily than those of institutions with smaller enrollments.